ongzhongfei/installer_guide/docs/anaconda.md

 ## Section 2: Install Anaconda

-Once you have downloaded the installer, you can launch the installer and follow the instructions as prompted.
+Once you have downloaded the installer, you can launch the installer and follow the instructions as prompted. **Please tick the top box in Step 5.**

 1. Navigate to the directory where the Anaconda Installer is downloaded.
 Double click on the installer as shown in the screenshot below.